equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Two main designs for the interchange and locations of the on- and off-ramp portals were considered:

-x

-C4a – mostly on the western side of Concord Road, including:
+* C4a – mostly on the western side of Concord Road, including:

 